Linear odd electrophoresis of a sphere in a charged chiral active fluid: General result for electrophoretic mobility

 When inserted into Eqs. \eqref{eq:bla1} and \eqref{eq:bla2}, the first term on the right-hand side vanishes.
-The other terms can be simplified for thin electric double layers (Smoluchowski limit) and/or low surface potentials, $|e\Psi_0/(k_\mathrm{B}T)|\ll1$, (the Henry approximation).
+At low zeta potentials $|e\Psi_0/(k_\mathrm{B}T)|\ll1$, (the Henry approximation) and/or thin electric double layers (Smoluchowski limit), the other terms can be simplified.
 In this case,

 Eqs. \eqref{eq:bla1} and \eqref{eq:bla2} simplify to